MultiSafepay/docs/content/payment-methods/banks/idealqr/how-does-idealqr-work.md

 * Payments done through iDEAL QR are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay)

 * If you would like to test iDEAL QR, please note that this will only work in a _Live_ environment.
 The _Testing_ environment is __not__ available.

+* The lifetime of an iDEAL QR payment is by default 30 days active, but this can be adjusted.
+Read more about the days_active and seconds_active parameters on the [Lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/)

+* The payment amount that can be set for an iDEAL QR transaction depends on the min_amount and max_amount parameters sent in the payment request.
+For more information, read our API section on [iDEAL QR](/api/#ideal-qr)